christianheinrichs/rbc/README.txt

 might still be leaked as soon as you connect to the internet.
 This is simply due to the nature of proprietary operating systems.
 The problem is, you don’t really know what code is running in the background.

+Licensing

+This project is licensed under the GNU GPL 3.0 license.
+To read it, please refer to the LICENSE document.